Last updated on November 10th, 2020

 - 1/2 cup apple cider vinegar or white wine vinegar

 - 2 teaspoons kosher salt

 - 1/2 teaspoon mustard seeds

-Add the vinegar, water, salt, sugar, peppercorns, and mustard seeds to a 1-quart high-sided saucepan and bring to a simmer, stirring occasionally to dissolve the salt and sugar.
+- Add the vinegar, water, salt, sugar, peppercorns, and mustard seeds to a 1-quart high-sided saucepan and bring to a simmer, stirring occasionally to dissolve the salt and sugar.

-- Let cool for 10 minutes, then screw the lid onto the jar and refrigerate for at least a week before eating.
+- Let cool for 10 minutes, then close the jars and refrigerate for at least a week before eating.

-Pickled butternut squash will keep in the fridge for at least a month; after that, it's your call, but I've had other refrigerator pickles last up to a year, even though they haven't been water bath-canned.
+Pickled butternut squash will keep in the fridge for at least a month.
+After that, it's your call, but I've had other refrigerator pickles last up to a year, even though they haven't been water bath-canned.
 Use your nose and your good judgment.